 Several aspects of the re-organisation of Local Government are becoming Clearer.

 If this level of local government is implemented for Guildford Town it will mean representation for the area will be in the form of 24 Town/Parish councillors with far more limited powers than the exisitng Guildford Borough Councillors, representing the wards that currently exist.
+As noted above 8 Unitary Authority Councilors will also be elected for the Town area as part of the elections for the West Surrey Unitary Authority.

 The Council is consulting for eight weeks from the beginning of January 2026 on the recommendation to create one parish area called 'Guildford Parish Council' to cover the ten wards that are currently unparished..
 An extraordinary Full Council meeting in mid-March will, consider the consultation responses, and decide next steps.